corpus-io/tokenize.it-smart-contracts/docs/fees.md

   1.  currencies (WETH, WBTC, USDC, EUROC)
   2.  tokens of companies

 Fees are collected during investments and token minting, but from founders only.
-They are paid both in the investment currency (-> see publicFundraisingFeeDenominator and personalInviteFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)) and the token minted (-> see tokenFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)).
+They are paid both in the investment currency (-> see publicFundraisingFeeDenominator and privateOfferFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)) and the token minted (-> see tokenFeeDenominator in [FeeSettings.sol](../contracts/FeeSettings.sol)).

 **Example**:
 Investor buys X tokens for Y USDC through the PublicFundraising contract.